Kapendev/parin/CHEATSHEET.md

 }

-/// A limited set of gamepad buttons. enum Gamepad : ushort {
+/// A limited set of gamepad buttons. enum Gamepad : ubyte {
     none,   /// Not a button.
     left,   /// The left button.
     right,  /// The right button.